stden/node-zooz/README.md

     sandboxMode: #[bool] if true will use zooz sandbox urls
     webUrl: #override for web mobile request url
-    extendedServerUrl: #override for extended server request url }
+    extendedServerUrl: #override for extended server request url
+    config: #overide any found options as seen in./config.coffee }
 ```